learnforpractice/pyeos/README.md

 Which hello.py is the Python smart contract source code, hello.abi is the ABI(Application Binary Interface) file for smart contract, test.py contains code for testing the smart contract, let's talk about it later in detail.

-sketch.py can also create a wasm project for you, just type the following code in PyEos console
+In addition, sketch can also create a wasm smart contract project for you, just type the following code in PyEos console, and the testing process has no difference with Python smart contract.

 ```
 sketch.build('hello', 'helloworld', 'cpp')